- LAST REVIEWED: 06 February 2017

 Riquelme Cortado, Rosa.
 “Marruecos frente a la (des)colonización del Sahara Occidental.”
 Anuario Mexicano de Derecho Internacional 13 (2013): 205–265.

-Probably the most in-depth legal analysis offered from the standpoints of international and domestic law; covers a vast range of issues, including the Spanish colonization period and the standstill of the peace plan.
+Probably the most in-depth legal analysis offered from the standpoints of international law; covers a vast range of issues, including the Spanish colonization period and the standstill of the peace plan.